Where it all began

 In 2011, the Justlife Charitable Foundation was formed

 In 2011, the charity was established with support from the Big Lottery Fund, and the Justlife Health and Enterprise Centre was opened in Openshaw, East Manchester.

-In 2012 Justlife began a similar pilot service in Brighton & Hove, again under the leadership of Gary & Hannah.
-Quickly they discovered that the needs which they had uncovered in Manchester were very evident in Brighton & Hove with hundreds of vulnerable people being placed in emergency accommodation every year.
-Whilst continuing to develop the work in Manchester Justlife worked with with partners in Brighton & Hove to develop a pioneering service called Pathway Plus which now supports all over 400 homeless patients who use the Royal Sussex Country Hospital each year, assisting them with additional clinical supper in the the hospital, supporting their discharge and transition and providing necessary care once they are back in the community.
+In 2012, Justlife began a similar pilot service in Brighton & Hove, again under the leadership of Gary & Hannah.
+They quickly discovered that the needs they had uncovered in Manchester were present in Brighton & Hove too, with hundreds of vulnerable people being placed in emergency accommodation every year.

-Today Justlife runs services in both Manchester and Brighton and has become a leading organisation researching, advocating for and working with vulnerable people living in temporary accommodation.
+Today, Justlife runs services in both Manchester and Brighton and has become a leading organisation for researching, advocating for and working with vulnerable people living in temporary accommodation.

 Find out about our vision to make peoples experience of temporary accommodation short, safe and healthy.